RyKaj/Documentation/InfrastructureArchitecture/Database-SQL-Architect.md

 The near-universal answer is that the user should be denied the action.
-An error should come back that says \"That customer has orders, cannot delete.\" We want it this way because we never want to delete any parent row and \"orphan\" the child rows.
+An error should come back that says \"That customer has orders, cannot delete."
+We want it this way because we never want to delete any parent row and \"orphan\" the child rows.
 Database programmers know from long experience that if you allow the DELETE, your queries will give incorrect results, or you will work extremely hard with lots of weird